Owl1029/discord-client-js/README.md

 - [Support](#support)

 ## Introduction
 Welcome to DiscordClientJS!
 This Node.js package allows you to interact with your bot/user account on Discord.
 With DiscordClientJS, you can send and read messages, among other functionalities.
 However, please note that using your user account with this package is against Discord's Terms of Service, so be sure to use it responsibly.
-If you encounter any issues during installation or usage, feel free to join the [Discord support server](https://discord.gg/svqDa5TaxA) for assistance.

 ## Risks
 > **Warning**: